Creative Science for Kids

 Let’s step back in time with five fascinating fast facts about how scientists date the ages of ancient artefacts, an interview with Belinda Huntriss, a Worimi woman who is passionate about sharing her knowledge of Aboriginal science and technology, and a tasty sedimentary layer activity for you to try yourself at home.

-Presented by Jenny Lynch and Matilda Sercombe.
-Written and produced by Jenny Lynch.
+Written, presented, and produced by Jenny Lynch.
 Music by Purple Planet Music.
 Sound effects by Pixabay.

 Creative Science: https://www.creativescience.com.au